NCAA Contact Rules

 Football Specific (Junior Year): In Division I & IAA, one call from April 15 to May 31 of your junior year.
 Additional calls cannot be made before September 1st of your senior year

-Basketball Specific: In the summer of 2012 The NCAA will adopt new contact rules for men’s D1 basketball.
-Coaches will be allowed unlimited phone calls and text messages to men’s basketball recruits.
-This extends to social media, starting June 15 after a recruit’s sophomore year.
+Men’s Basketball Specific: In the summer of 2012 The NCAA adopted new contact rules for men’s D1 basketball.
+Coaches will be allowed unlimited phone calls starting June 15 after a recruit’s sophomore year.
 Private messages on social networks also will be deregulated.
 Women’s basketball calls can begin on September 1st of your junior year.
+Once that begins, the calls from coaches are unlimited.

 The NCAA once again has a wide array of rules for mailings at the D1 level for different sports.
 For a complete list, please see the NCAA guide for the College Bound Student-Athlete.
-At the D2 level, a coach can begin to send you printed material after September 1 of your junior year of high school.
-There are no restrictions at the D3 level.
+At the D2 level, a coach can send you brochures for camps or questionnaires any time.
+They can begin to send you printed recruiting material June 15th before your junior year of high school.
+There are no restrictions at the D3 level as you can receive mail any time.